CitizenAgim/PokerApp/docs/RANGE_OPTIMIZATION.md

 # Range Storage Optimization Plan

+## Status: ✅ COMPLETED (December 2025)

 ## Overview

-This document outlines a strategy to reduce the storage size of poker hand ranges by **~90%** through "Sparse Storage" - only saving hands that have been selected, rather than storing all 169 hands including unselected ones.
+This document outlines the strategy used to reduce the storage size of poker hand ranges by **~85%** through "Sparse Storage" - only saving hands that have been selected, rather than storing all 169 hands including unselected ones.

 ---

-## The Problem
+## The Problem (Solved)

-### Current Implementation
+### Previous Implementation

-In the current implementation (`utils/handRanking.ts`), every range stores **all 169 possible hands** in the 13×13 matrix, even if the hand is `'unselected'`.
+Previously (`utils/handRanking.ts`), every range stored **all 169 possible hands** in the 13×13 matrix, even if the hand was `'unselected'`.

 ```typescript
 // Current: Every range initializes ALL 169 hands